 When Borax irritates skin, it’s usually pretty mild.
 However, severe burns from Borax are possible.
 These are caused by repeated and prolonged contact with it.
 This is also the case with other chemical burns.
 The longer a person is exposed, the more severe a burn will be.
 Be sure to keep tabs on how your child’s skin is reacting to slime, and discontinue use at the first sign of irritation.

 If a burn does appear, don’t soak your child’s skin in water.
 That can make it worse.
-Instead, thoroughly rinse the area with running water and head to urgent care or the emergency room if it’s serious.
+Instead, thoroughly rinse the area with running water and head to urgent care or an emergency room with pediatric trauma specialists if it’s serious.

 3. Be watchful of how your child is playing with slime.